The value in not providing traditional accounting services

 You can mitigate risks by choosing an outsourcing firm that has a high-quality project management system and a tried-and-true process for developing applications.

 Several functions can be outsourced by a company in different departments.
-From management training to Accounting and Finance, outsourcing takes care of it all.
+From management training to accounting and financial operations, outsourcing takes care of it all.
 Website development & web design are increasingly outsourced by almost all companies for better maintenance and timely upgrades.
-Outsourcing certain area of your business makes a lot of sense in order to maximize your profits in a small amount of time.
+Outsourcing accounting or other certain area of your business makes a lot of sense in order to maximize your profits in a small amount of time.